rmuit/copernica-api/README.md

 So: it would be important to me to integrate the strict checks I have made in the various get*() commands, into individual classes in this project.
-The advantage would likely be that the difference between my various get*() calls would disappear, because only one of each maps to each of the classes.
+The advantage would likely be that the difference between my various get*() calls would disappear, because only one of each maps to each of the API endpoints.
 However,
 * I cannot tell from reading the code, how successful that integration would be.
   (The code setup is unfortunately too opaque for me to immediately grasp this.)
 * I'm also not sure how difficult it would be to port over the